oroinc/documentation/user/back-office/inventory/manage-levels.rst

 3. Edit inventory status and quantity in the respective columns directly by clicking on the current value.

  .. image:: /user/img/inventory/manage_inventory_from_registry.png
+    :alt: Use inline editing for adding the quantity of products in stock

 4. Type in a new value and press **Enter**.